zhangwei1984/Pktgen-DPDK/README.md

-                                     Note: use the 'port <number>' to display a new port sequence port <number>                      - Sets the sequence of packets to display for a given port process <portlist> <state>         - Enable or Disable processing of ARP/ICMP/IPv4/IPv6 packets blink <portlist> <state>           - Blink the link led on the given port list start <portlist>                   - Start transmitting packets stop <portlist>                    - Stop transmitting packets
+                                     Note: use the 'port <number>' to display a new port sequence port <number>                      - Sets the sequence of packets to display for a given port process <portlist> <state>         - Enable or Disable processing of ARP/ICMP/IPv4/IPv6 packets garp <portlist> <state>            - Enable or Disable processing of GARP packets blink <portlist> <state>           - Blink the link led on the given port list start <portlist>                   - Start transmitting packets stop <portlist>                    - Stop transmitting packets